TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 Now, switch back over to the terminal to connect the project and GitHub by running two simple commands:

 NOTE: Do not enter the `<` or `>` symbols.
-Replace everything inside those symbols with the URL that you copied from GitHub.
+Replace those symbols and everything between them with the URL that you copied from GitHub.

 ~~~bash
 git remote add origin <SSH URL from above>